Renewable hydropower is a reliable, versatile and low cost source of clean electricity generation and responsible water management.

 Modern hydropower plants are helping to accelerate the clean energy transition, providing essential power, storage, flexibility and climate mitigation services.

-Hydropower reservoirs provide clean water for homes, industry and agriculture, as well as recreation and transportation services.
+Many hydropower dams are used for multiple purposes beyond electricity generation, providing infrastructure to supply clean water for homes, industry and agriculture, as well as recreation and transportation services.

 Low-carbon and pollution-free